trinker/formality/README.md

 1999) have given the *F-measure* as a measure of how *contextual* or *formal* language is.
-Language is considered formal when it contains much of the information directly in the text, whereas, contextual language relies on shared experiences to more eficiently dialogue with others.
+Language is considered formal when it contains much of the information directly in the text, whereas, contextual language relies on shared experiences to more efficiently dialogue with others.

 The **formality** package's main function is also titled `formality` and